Motion for Return of Property in Florida

 DEFENDANT’S MOTION FOR RETURN OF PROPERTY

-COMES NOW, the Defendant, through the undersigned counsel, and requests that this Honorable Court enter an order requiring the State of Florida, through the Tampa Police Department / Hillsborough County Sheriff’s Office, to return certain property to the defendant and as grounds would show as follows:
+COMES NOW, the Defendant, through the undersigned counsel, and requests that this Honorable Court enter an order requiring the State of Florida, through the Tampa Police Department / Hillsborough County Sheriff’s Office, to return certain property to the defendant under Florida Statute Section 705.105.
+As grounds, Defendant makes the following showing:

-2. After the arrest, the agency seized certain property from the Defendant including:
+- After the arrest, the agency seized certain property from the Defendant, including:

 a. ______